 Carnegie Mellon University

 SHOW FULL BIO » Carrie L. Nelson holds the position of AVP, International Finance for Carnegie Mellon University.
 In her current role Carrie is a member of the University’s management team and oversees global finance functions as well as domestic and international staff.
-These duties include but are not limited to: financial reporting and operations, tax analysis, financial system structure, budgets, contracts review, compliance, documentation and process improvement, payroll, cash management, audit, travel, shipping, financial modeling, as well as human resources functions and other International operations.
+These duties include but are not limited to: financial reporting and operations, tax analysis, financial system structure, budgets, contracts review, compliance, documentation and process improvement, payroll, cash management, audit, travel, shipping, financial modeling, as well as human resources functions, international advancement, and other International operations.
 Prior to her current role, Carrie was the Senior Director, International and Strategic Finance from 2003 – 2005.
 From 1998 until joining Carnegie Mellon, Carrie held a Senior Manager position within KPMG’s consulting practice.
 In that role Carrie was responsible for project management (including client interactions and communications, project development, project budgeting and staffing, recruitment, financial analysis and forecasting, and presenting at technical conferences), and served as Acting Director of Finance for Top 100 Research University, oversaw GA/AR and grant related GL conversion to Oracle upgrades, directed organizational assessment at international non-profit organizations, and directed a team of 40+ employees to serve Higher Education and non-profit clients.

 President and Chief Executive Officer